toshiakit/MatGPT/README.md

 [tokens,cost] = saveChat(myBot,format=".xlsx")
 ```
 ## Acknowledgement
-This code is adapted from [this MATLAB Answers comment](https://www.mathworks.com/matlabcentral/answers/1894530-connecting-to-chatgpt-using-api#answer_1154780) by [Hans Scharler](https://www.mathworks.com/matlabcentral/profile/authors/5863695) and uses Brian Bruechel code checker and other great contribution.
+This code is adapted from [this MATLAB Answers comment](https://www.mathworks.com/matlabcentral/answers/1894530-connecting-to-chatgpt-using-api#answer_1154780) by [Hans Scharler](https://www.mathworks.com/matlabcentral/profile/authors/5863695) and uses Brian Buechel code checker and other great contribution.

 ## License
 The license for MatGPT is available in the LICENSE.TXT file in this GitHub repository.